-ESRS 2 IRO-1 requires information on methods and assumptions applied in the materiality assessment (ESRS 2 paragraph 53(a)), including thresholds to determine materiality (paragraph 53 b (iv)).
+130. ESRS 2 IRO-1 requires information on methods and assumptions applied in the materiality assessment (ESRS 2 paragraph 53(a)), including thresholds, to assess materiality (paragraph 53(b)(iv)).
 This should account for any specifics related to the VC.
 As per ESRS 2 BP-1, the undertaking should describe the extent of any limitations on the materiality assessment process with respect to the VC.